JaysFreaky/nixos/README.md

   * Creates a key partition and generates a random key for unlocking
   * Encrypts key, swap (if used), and root partitions
   * Backs up LUKS headers for key & root partitions
+* Formats root partition as BTRFS and sets up subvolumes
 * Clones this repo into the /etc/nixos config directory
 * Select an existing system hostname based off of entries in the flake
 * Generates and commits a swap.nix file to the local repo before install (if used)